 And even though she is old and bent, her blood stirs at the thought of him.
 Soon, my darling, soon.

 Author’s Note: Inspired by my poem, Under The Willow

-Linda Lee Lyberg is a wife, mother, artist, published poet and author.
+Linda Lee Lyberg is an author, poet, wife, and mother.
 She resides in Mesa, AZ with her husband Pete (aka The Big Viking) of 23 years and her dog, Ricky Bobby who loves to go real fast.
 She writes various forms of poetry, as well as short stories.
 Several of her works have appeared in various anthologies and online literary magazines.

 You can read more of her works at: charmedchaos.com and her Amazon Author Page